-After powering up your TAZ 3d printer the GLCD screen will turn on.
-After the start up screen you will see the Status screen (fig. 6.1, page 131).
+The GLCD screen will turn on you power up your TAZ 3D printer.
+The start-up screen will display the Status screen (fig. 3.1, page 99).
 The Status screen is the default screen for the GLCD, presenting the current status of the printer.
-There are a number of live statuses shown on the
+There are a number of live statuses shown on the Status screen; these will give you current temperatures, tool head coordinates, print status, and more.
+The different numbered sections of the status screen are shown in Figure 3.1 above.
+Follow the key below for more information on each section.

-Figure 6.1: GLCD Info Screen
+Figure 3.1: GLCD Info Screen